Ashrafpallat/PostgreSQL-basics/README.md

 end from students;
 ```
 ### SUBQUERY:

+A subquery, also known as a nested query or inner query, is a query nested within another SQL query.
+Subqueries are enclosed within parentheses and are used to return data that will be used in the main query's condition or selection criteria.

 ```sql
 select * from employee wheren id= (select id from employee where name='muneer');
 ```

 ### TRANSTACTION

  ```sql
 BEGIN;
  UPDATE employees